Fusion1013/AvasarVault/Building Avasar/Major Locations/Elisus/Saxum Sovereignty/People/Master Elise Caelum.md

 description: A renowned healer who was a member of the Saxum Triumvirate for 15 years before resigning to focus on her studies.
 ---
 ## Overview
-A renowned healer who was a member of the Saxum Triumvirate for 15 years before resigning to focus on her studies.
+A renowned healer who was a member of [[The Saxum Triumvirate]] for 15 years before resigning to focus on her studies.
 ## Appearance